GrayedFox/eslint-plugin-ternary/docs/rules/nesting.md

 All of the options for this rule can be configured individually or combined.

-- `nesting: ["error", { "test": false, "consequent": true, "alternate": true }]` (default) allows ternaries to be nested as a consequent or alternate expression
+- `nesting: ["error", { "test": false, "consequent": true, "alternate": true, "depth": -1 }]` (default) allows ternaries to be nested as a consequent or alternate expression at any depth level
-- `nesting: ["error", { "test": false, "consequent": true, "alternate": false }]` (recommended) only allow ternaries to be nested as a consequent expression
+- `nesting: ["error", { "test": false, "consequent": true, "alternate": false, "depth": -1 }]` (recommended) only allow ternaries to be nested as a consequent expression at any depth level

 ### test